listenToRipley/python/Notes/VirtualEnv.md

 You can also use `pipenv --where` to see the physical path or `which python` to see the virtual location.

-To see the dependencies inside this environment, you can use `pip list` or `pipenv graph`
+To see the dependencies inside this environment, you can use `pip list` or `pipenv graph`.
+Graph will provide the same as list, but in a tree format which will make it easier to read and outlines the dependence requirements and installed version.

 #### Install packages